List of Gossip Girl characters: Dorota Kishlovsky

 Portrayed by Zuzanna Szadkowski since the second episode, Dorota Kishlovsky is the Waldorfs' maid.
 Despite often snapping at her in numerous episodes, Blair is shown to see Dorota as a mother figure and her closest confidant.
+Dorota is also claimed to act as Blair's mother figure.
+This is even claimed in one of the episodes where the characters stated "Dorota practically raised Blair."
 In the web-series "Chasing Dorota", it is revealed that Dorota is actually a Polish countess with a secret husband, Stanisław.
+Dorota and Slainslaw's marriage was actually arranged by their parents.
 She fled to America to escape her family and began working for the Waldorfs in 2004.
 She eventually divorces her husband after falling in love with Vanya, the Russian doorman at the van der Woodsens' apartment building.
 In "The Treasure of Serena Madre" she is revealed to be unexpectedly pregnant.
 They get married in "The Unblairable Lightness of Being" when she finds out that her family will be visiting her.
 She gives birth to a daughter named Anastasia in the third season finale, and she and Vanya move into an apartment in Queens, bought for them by Cyrus.
+In the series finale, we find out the identity of Gossip Girl, but in the same episode it's said by Blair that she thought Dorota was Gossip Girl.
+It is also claimed in the Cosmopolitan interview, that Zuzanna herself, thought Dorota was Gossip Girl and was shocked that she wasn't.

 In the season 5 premiere episode, she finds out that Blair is pregnant and covers it up by announcing her own pregnancy.
 She later gives birth to a son named Leo.

 In the 2021 sequel series, Dorota made an appearance in Cyrus Rose’s annual Hanukkah dinner along with her husband, Vanya (Aaron Schwartz), and their kids, Ana and Leo.